Skip to content

 Bradley was familiar with Clemmer’s work but not yet an investor in his art.
 “I wasn’t collecting abstraction,” Bradley said.
 “It wasn’t until I met him and got to hang out with him that I fell in love with modernism and fell in love with his work.”

-As recounted in an essay in the catalog that accompanies the THNOC exhibition John Clemmer: A Legacy in Art, Bradley first sought out Clemmer in 2002 to help him fill his Manila folders with stories about Paul Ninas, Weeks Hall, Alberta Kinsey, and other artists with works on view in the “Clemmer’s Circle: His Teachers, Students, and Colleagues” portion of the show.
+As recounted in an essay in the catalogOpens in new tab that accompanies the HNOC exhibition John Clemmer: A Legacy in Art, Bradley first sought out Clemmer in 2002 to help him fill his Manila folders with stories about Paul Ninas, Weeks Hall, Alberta Kinsey, and other artists with works on view in the “Clemmer’s Circle: His Teachers, Students, and Colleagues” portion of the show.

 The essay begins: “In the beginning, we met on Fridays for lunch.
 It was always shrimp po-boys and Barq’s root beer from Barcia’s Grocery, served in the large, light-filled room where he painted.”